 If he wants to come in, we'll give him three hours on this radio show.

-If he wants to meet an audience, now look, the book is gonna be Ari Fleischer was right, he made some comments over the weekend.
+If he wants to meet an audience, now look, the book is going to be, Ari Fleischer was right.

-The media's gonna go nuts with it.
+The media is going to go nuts with it.

-And the question is in this book, how many lies did he tell?
+And the question is, in this book, how many lies did he tell?

 And did he in any way implicate himself?

-You know, not the least of which is the leaks that he made through his friend to the New York Times about confidential conversations that he had with the President of the United States.
+You know, not the least of which is the leaks that he made through his friend to the New York Times about confidential conversations that he had with the president of the United States.

 We believe that was illegal.